RileyMShea/upoly/README.md

 ## Installation

-This library makes use of some high performance packages written in `C`/`Rust` (uvloop, orjson) so it may require `python-dev` on Ubuntu or similar on other OS's.
-It is compatible with Python 3.8.x and aims to be compatible with all future CPython versions moving forward.
+This library makes use of some high performance packages written in `C`/`Rust` (uvloop, orjson) so it may require `sudo apt install python3-dev` on Ubuntu or similar on other OS's.
+It is currently only compatible with Python 3.8.x but aims to be compatible with 3.9 once it's dependendencies support 3.9 and all future CPython versions moving forward.

 pip/poetry w/ venv